kanishkdubey1946-del/ESC-Code-for-Communities-2.0/README.md

 <div align="center">

-ESC — turning AI assistance into a persistent learning and execution system.
+ESC — turning AI assistance into a persistent learning and execution system..

 </div>